cormacrelf/terraform-provider-zerotier/README.md

 [![Build Status](https://travis-ci.org/cormacrelf/terraform-provider-zerotier.svg?branch=master)](https://travis-ci.org/cormacrelf/terraform-provider-zerotier)

-This lets you create, modify and destroy [ZeroTier](https://zerotier.com) networks through Terraform.
+This lets you create, modify and destroy [ZeroTier](https://zerotier.com) networks and members through Terraform.
-Nothing fancy yet, like adding members, but the networks are the bulk of terraform-able activity.

 ## Building and Installing

-Since this isn't part of the terraform-providers organisation (yet), you have to install manually.
+Since this isn't maintained by Hashicorp, you have to install it manually.
 There are two main ways:

 ### Download a release

 Download and unzip the [latest release](https://github.com/cormacrelf/terraform-provider-zerotier/releases/latest).

-Then, move it to your terraform plugins directory.
+Then, move the binary to your terraform plugins directory.
 [The docs](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) don't fully describe where this is.

-* On macOS, it's `~/.terraform.d/plugins/darwin_amd64`
+* On Mac, it's `~/.terraform.d/plugins/darwin_amd64`
 * On Linux, it's `~/.terraform.d/plugins/linux_amd64`
 * On Windows, it's `$APPDATA\terraform.d\plugins\windows_amd64`